0x486F626F/CS241Notes/lecture01.md

 ## The beginning: Binary and Hexadecimal Numbers

 ### Bit
-Binary digit, i.e. 0 or 1 (high/low voltage, contigurations on magnetic tape)
+Binary digit, i.e. 0 or 1 (high/low voltage, configurations on magnetic tape)

 - all the computer understands
 - convenient to group bits together